Violation of the "information-disturbance relationship" in finite-time quantum measurements: The restricted path integral approach for energy measurements

 We recall the two key elements in Feynman's path integral formalism \cite{Feyn1,Feyn2}: the first involves the superposition principle which yields the transition amplitude for a given quantum process, and in the absence of measurements.
 Under this scheme, the probability amplitude of the transition from the initial to the final state of the system is obtained via summation of the amplitudes of all possible paths which could also interfere with each other.
-The second feature in Feynman's formalism involves the weight attached to the individual paths which are involved during summation, this weight provides a measure of contribution of each constituent path.
+The second feature in Feynman's formalism involves the weight attached to each individual paths that is included during the summation procedure.
+This weight provides a measure of contribution of each constituent path.

-The restricted path integral is derived \cite{menbk,mensky,menprl,men} from the Feynman path integral via the introduction of a weight functional within the integrand of the various paths involved in the summation process.
+The restricted path integral is derived \cite{menbk,mensky,menprl,men} from the Feynman path integral through the incorporation of a weight functional within the integrand that represents the summation of all tracks linking the origin and destination point.
 We recall that the Feynman's propagator, $K_{[E]}(q^{\prime},\tau;q,0)$ in the phase-space representation at time $\tau$ is given by \cite{Feyn1,Feyn2} \be K(q^{\prime},\tau;q,0)= \int d[q] d[p] e^{ {\frac{i} {\hbar}}\int_0^{\tau}[p \dot{q} - \widehat H_0(q,p)]dt } \ee where $\widehat H_0$ is the Hamiltonian of the closed (unmeasured) quantum system and $[p]$ and $[q]$ are the paths in the momentum and configuration spaces respectively.
-In Mensky's formalism, the output of a quantum system subjected to measurement is expressed in terms of constrained paths linked to the measured system via a weight functional $w_{[E]}$ \cite{menbk}.
-The functional may assume a Gaussian form with a damping magnitude that is proportional to the squared difference between the observed value along the paths and the actual measurement result.
-Thus a system subjected to measurement evolves via a propagator which modifies Eq.(\ref{fey1}) according to \cite{men,ono1} \be K_{[E]}(q^{\prime},\tau;q,0)= \int d[q] d[p] e^{ \frac{i}{\hbar} \int_0^{\tau}[p \dot{q} -\widehat H_0(q,p)]dt } w_{[E]} \ee.
-This relation highlights the dependence of a selected measurement output such as $E$ for a measuring instrument that incurs an error $E_r$ during a measurement duration, $\tau$
+In Mensky's formalism, the output of a measured quantum system is expressed in terms of constrained paths associated with a weight functional $w_{[E]}$ \cite{menbk}.
+This functional may assume a Gaussian form, with a damping magnitude that is proportional to the squared difference of the observed value along the paths and the actual measurement result.
+A system subjected to measurement therefore evolves via a propagator which modifies Eq.(\ref{fey1}) according to \cite{men,ono1} \be K_{[E]}(q^{\prime},\tau;q,0)= \int d[q] d[p] e^{ \frac{i}{\hbar} \int_0^{\tau}[p \dot{q} -\widehat H_0(q,p)]dt } w_{[E]} \ee This relation highlights the dependence of a selected measurement output such as $E$ for a measuring instrument that incurs an error $E_r$ during a measurement duration, $\tau$